jupiterbjy/jupiterbjy/README.md

 ## About this weirdo

-Hobby Pythonist who mainly uses _Python 3.12_ and up, who .
+Hobby Pythonist who mainly uses _Python 3.12_ and up.

 Also loves hobby drawing & modeling, and using 3D printers!